Toxocious/toxocious.github.io/README.md

 ### Adding Project Posts
 Adding a blog project is as easy as adding a new Markdown file to the `./public/projects` directory.

+File names must match the title listed in the Markdown file, but with spaces replaced to be hyphens.

+**Example**
+- Markdown Title: 'Example Project'
+- Markdown File Name: 'example-project.md'

 The codebase requires projects to have three header fields, **title**, **description**, and **timestamp**.